mlcommons/training/stable_diffusion/README.md

 1. Validation: a subset of [coco-2014 validation](https://cocodataset.org/#download)

 ### Laion 400m
-**TODO(ahmadki): This README presumes that the training dataset is Laion-400m.
-However, the final dataset choice will be decided at the time of the RCP submission.**

 The benchmark uses a CC-BY licensed subset of the Laion400 dataset.

 The LAION datasets comprise lists of URLs for original images, paired with the ALT text linked to those images.
 As downloading millions of images from the internet is not a deterministic process and to ensure the replicability of the benchmark results, submitters are asked to download the subset from the MLCommons storage.
 The dataset is provided in two formats:

-**TODO(ahmadki): The scripts will be added once the dataset is uploaded to the MLCommons storage.**

-1. Preprocessed latents (recommended):`scripts/datasets/download_laion400m-ccby-latents.sh --output-dir /datasets/laion-400m/ccby_latents_512x512`
+1. Preprocessed latents (recommended):`scripts/datasets/laion400m-filtered-download-latents.sh --output-dir /datasets/laion-400m/webdataset-latents-filtered`
-2. Raw images: `scripts/datasets/download_laion400m-ccby-images.sh --output-dir /datasets/laion-400m/ccby_images`
+2. Raw images: `scripts/datasets/laion400m-filtered-download-images.sh --output-dir /datasets/laion-400m/webdataset-filtered`

 While the benchmark code is compatible with both formats, we recommend using the preprocessed latents to save on computational resources.